LumiSpy/lumispy/doc/source/user_guide/introduction.rst

   :alt: Illustration of hyperspectral datasets in different dimensionalities.

-To facilitate working with these datasets, HyperSpy distinguishes between :external+hyperspy:doc:`...navigation and signal dimensions` that can be addressed separately and thus, for example, operations on a single spectrum can be easily mapped to a whole dataset.
+To facilitate working with these datasets, HyperSpy distinguishes between `navigation and signal dimensions <https://hyperspy.org/hyperspy-doc/current/user_guide/getting_started.html#the-navigation-and-signal-dimensions>`_ that can be addressed separately and thus, for example, operations on a single spectrum can be easily mapped to a whole dataset.

+..
+    Eith HyperSpy 2.0 update link above to :external+hyperspy:doc:`navigation and signal dimensions <navigation-signal-dimensions>`

 Notable features that **HyperSpy** provides are: